-Thank you for your interest in writing with us!
-OpenGlobalRights (OGR) publishes short articles on human rights strategies, data, scholarship and dilemmas.
-We are a free, multilingual, global resource dedicated to strengthening human rights work by connecting and amplifying a wide range of voices throughout the ecosystem.
-The discussion we cultivate is international, multicultural, and cross-disciplinary—we consider submissions from any author interested in human rights research, advocacy, or practice.
-To add your knowledge, experience, or perspective towards this goal, read carefully through the following guidelines and submit a proposal.
-Please note that due to budget constraints, OGR is unable to offer honorariums or payment for contributions.
+OpenGlobalRights (OGR) publishes short articles on human rights strategies, data, scholarship challenges, and solutions.
+We connect and amplify a wide range of voices throughout the ecosystem — as such, we consider submissions from any author interested in human rights research, advocacy, or practice.
+To contribute your knowledge, experience, or perspective towards this goal, read carefully through the following guidelines and submit a proposal.

-1. Submit a Query
+1. Submit a Pitch

-1. An intriguing title for your article - note, however, that we reserve the right to decide on titles to maximize appeal.
+1. An intriguing title for your article - note, however, that we reserve the right to decide on titles to maximizeappeal.

 2. A short biography, in 2-3 sentences.
 Please include only your most important titles and affiliations and country of residence.
 Hyperlink to your organization, personal website, or recent published works.